 > Ritz Carlton (600 Stockton St) luxury hotel, wonderful restaurant, unique city tours.

-> Intercontinental Mark Hopkins (999 California St) another luxury hotel, former mansion, Top of the Mark has excellent sunrise/sunset views.
+> Intercontinental Mark Hopkins (999 California St) another luxury hotel, a former mansion, Top of the Mark has excellent sunrise/sunset views.

 > The hotels are pretty expensive in this area, but that also means there are some pretty gorgeous places to rent out via Airbnb.

 How about you?
 Do you have any Nob Hill additions?
 Have you been to this area of San Francisco?
 Did you find this post helpful for a future trip?